Colfax Cutural Center 2004/February 6, 2004

 "Someone should be looking at it as they read poetry

 and not a novel," the artist says.
-"To
+"Painting is

-me, painting is a lot like listening to music. ...
-People
+like listening to music. ...
+People shouldn't expect to